 He showers us with grace and forgiveness when we come up short and encourages us when we need it the most.

-We are His representatives here on earth- showing others what a life lived for Christ looks like.
-We show His love, grace, and mercy even when we don’t want to.
+We are His representatives here on earth, showing others what a life lived for Christ looks like.
+We show the love of Jesus and His grace and mercy even when we don’t want to.

-Jesus showed us all how to do this when He abided in His Father.
-Their lives are intertwined in such a way that even the cross did not keep Jesus from doing His Father’s will or forgiving His executioners.
+Jesus showed us all how to do this when He chose to abide in His Father.
+Even the cross did not keep Jesus from doing His Father’s will or forgiving His executioners.

 Benefits of Abiding in the Lord